hkebbi/FortiCNAPP_POV-toolbox/CWPP/Kubernetes/EKS/README.md

 - You use Helm to automate and manage this deployment safely

 🧠 Note: What Are “Taints” and “Tolerations” in Kubernetes?
- --set 'tolerations[0].operator=Exists' (“This agent pod tolerates all taints — allow it to run on any node.”)
+ --set 'tolerations[0].operator=Exists' (“This agent pod tolerates all taints — allow it to run on any node.”) // Easy for POC deployments.

-Kubernetes taints and tolerations work together to control which Pods can run on which nodes.
+You can also add Explicit tolerations if customer require = "Run the agent only where I allow it" Kubernetes taints and tolerations work together to control which Pods can run on which nodes.
 Taint = rule on a node saying:
 “Only pods that tolerate this taint are allowed here.”